VietPhamTuyen/kodo-python/README.rst

 Linux
 -----
 You'll need the the python development headers to build kodo-python.
-These can most likely be aquired using your distro's package manager.
+These can most likely be acquired using your distro's package manager.

 Mac
 ---